aws/amazon-vpc-cni-k8s/README.md

 Default: `false`

 To enable IPv4 prefix delegation on nitro instances.
-Setting `ENABLE_PREFIX_DELEGATION` flag toggle to `true` will start allocating a /28 prefix instead of a secondary IP in the ENIs subnet.
+Setting `ENABLE_PREFIX_DELEGATION` to `true` will start allocating a /28 prefix instead of a secondary IP in the ENIs subnet.
 The total number of prefixes and private IP addresses will be less than the limit on private IPs allowed by your instance.
-The current preview will support a single /28 prefix per ENI.
-Knob toggle while pods are running or if
-ENIs are attached is not supported.
-On toggling the knob, node should be recycled to set the new kubelet max pods value.
+Setting or resetting of `ENABLE_PREFIX_DELEGATION` while pods are running or if ENIs are attached is supported and the new pods allocated will get IPs based on the mode of IPAMD but the max pods of kubelet should be updated which would need either kubelet restart or node recycle.

 ---